 Select the attributes on which the model should be learned.
 You can choose from two modes.

-Fingerprint attribute Uses a fingerprint/vector (bit, byte and double are possible) column to learn the model by treating each entry of the vector as separate attribute (e.g. a bit vector of length 1024 is expanded into 1024 binary attributes).
+Fingerprint attribute Uses a fingerprint/vector (bit, byte, and double are possible) column to learn the model by treating each entry of the vector as separate attributes (e.g. a bit vector of length 1024 is expanded into 1024 binary attributes).
 The node requires all vectors to be of the same length.